-The design and construction of buildings greatly impacts energy consumption and pollution including fossil carbon emissions.
+- The design and construction of buildings greatly impact energy consumption and pollution including fossil carbon emissions.
 At UWO we are committed to green buildings by incorporating elements of energy efficiency design standards on all new construction and applicable renovation projects.

 LEED Certified Construction